 Editor's note: this blog was originally published in April 2014 and has been revised and updated in September 2020 for accuracy and comprehensiveness.

-Any lead development rep should strive to provide Business Intelligence (BI) by probing for additional information regardless of whether or not you’ve obtained a lead.
-In fact, Business Intelligence can provide the most benefit when you do not get the lead.
+Any sales rep should strive to gather BI by probing for information regardless of whether or not the prospect becomes a qualified lead.
+In fact, sometimes missing the lead is when BI is most useful.

-Here’s the trap - you hear rejection by the prospect, you thank them for their time, and you hang up.
-Instead of ending the call at that moment, try asking some exploratory questions about why the prospect was not interested.
-You don't know what you may learn until you simply ask.
-Any information you obtain and share with management allows the campaign to be modified and tweaked, addressing the BI you gathered.
-And don’t forget – LISTENING to a prospect’s response is just as important as asking her the questions!
+Here’s the trap - you hear rejection from the prospect, you thank them for their time, and you hang up.
+Instead of ending the call at that moment, try asking some exploratory questions about why the prospect was not interested, for example:

-Another potential benefit of listening and asking questions is that a non-lead may convert to a lead!
-Yes - you may find that the contact had misunderstood or not fully realized what you were proposing.
-For example, the Sales Manager on the other end of the phone may not have realized you were offering a free, no-obligation software trial.
-When he realizes the trial is free (after you ask for his reason for saying no), he jumps on it.
+Another potential benefit of asking clarifying questions is that a non-lead may convert to a lead.
+Yes really!
+In some cases, you may find that the contact had misunderstood or not fully realized what you were proposing.
+For example, the Sales Manager on the other end of the phone may not have realized you were offering a free, no-obligation, on-site production line audit.
+When he realizes it’s free (after you ask for his reason for saying no), he jumps on it.
 If the once-confused prospect now completely understands why you called, the conversation may turn around!